Is previous experience necessary?

 How much equipment do I need to buy?

-Crew members are responsible for providing their own personal gear, such as sleeping bags, backpacks, and water bottles.
-Visit the crew Gear Page for a detailed gear list.
+Crew members are responsible for providing their own personal gear, such as sleeping bags, backpacks and water bottles.
+Program staff with provide members with a list of appropriate gear.
 Members may also have the option to borrow gear through SCA.

 How much cash will I need?